frozenmosaic/action-track-app/README.md

 - All actions assigned by themselves, sorted by priority
 - Assignees
 - Status
+- Sortable

 **Team Members**
 - All actions assigned by managers, sorted by priority
 - Assigners
 - Status and Submission / Updating of statuses: two versions:
-  - 1.0: boolean (confirmed / not confirmed)
+  - 1.0: 2 values (confirmed / not confirmed), color-coded
-  - 1.1: range (confirmed / in progress / completed), color-coded
+  - 1.1: more than 2 values (confirmed / in progress / completed), color-coded
+- Sortable

 **Both**
 - Pagination